Who We Are

 We improve the lives of children with disabilities through swimming.

-Whereas a large portion of the population has been exposed to water safety education through relatively affordable, group swimming lessons, the format in which these services are provided is not suited to special needs children.
+Whereas a large portion of the population has been exposed to water safety education through relatively affordable, group swimming lessons, the format in which these services are provided is not suited to children with disabilities.
 Indeed, participants in our program typically have shorter attention spans, require more personalized supervision and need individually adapted teaching methods to ensure their success.

-Moreover, according to the Canadian Participation and Activity Limitations Survey, 26% of children with special needs live in families below the low-income cut-off.
-Accordingly, many parents of children with special needs are faced with the costly prospect of enrolling their children in private lessons which they cannot afford.
+Moreover, according to the Canadian Participation and Activity Limitations Survey, 26% of children with disabilities live in families below the low-income cut-off.
+Accordingly, many parents of children with disabilities are faced with the costly prospect of enrolling their children in private lessons which they cannot afford.
 For reference, whereas a set of nine group lessons at a local, municipal pool costs $95, a set of nine private lessons at the same municipal pool costs $360... almost four times as much.

 Put together, these facts paint a concerning picture: the slice of the population for which water safety instruction seems to be the most relevant is exactly the portion of the population most marginalized by the structure of swimming lessons currently on offer.